aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

 ### Error Response

-The Responder MUST respond with an error response if it is unable to process the request.
+The receiver MUST respond with an error response if it is unable to process the request.
 The error response MUST include the appropriate error code as described in Section 2.4 of DeliveryPush [RFC8935].

 # Conventions and Definitions